 Yes, in the case of inclement weather (thunderstorms, active lightning, heavy rain or excessive wind), outdoor activities will be delayed and learning activities will be moved to a covered pavilion, indoor classroom, or other secure indoor location.
-We strongly stress that your child’s safety is our top priority, and we assure you that there is ample and safe space to which we can retreat.
+We strongly stress that your child’s safety is our top priority, and we assure you that there is ample and safe space to which we can retreat day or night.
 Should severe weather be a concern, we will let parents know that all is well via our Facebook page.
 Please refrain from calling the emergency-only phone number to check in – it’s important that the line be available in case of a serious emergency.

 Is there wildlife that may pose a potential danger?